Manchester Access Programme

 If you successfully complete the programme, there are three main benefits.

-- Successful completion of the programme equates to 40 UCAS tariff points, not related to any specific subject.
-MAP students are therefore eligible to receive a reduced offer of one grade at A-level (or equivalent) for two of their A-level subjects.
+- MAP students are eligible to receive a reduced offer of up to two A-level grades (or equivalent) below the standard entry offer.
 For example where the standard offer for a course is AAA, a MAP student will receive an offer of ABB.
-These additional points reflect the work you’ll undertake to complete the programme successfully.
+This reduction in grades is valid only upon successful completion of MAP and reflects the work students undertake to complete the programme successfully.

 By participating in the programme you will:

 - increase your skills in the following areas: research; academic writing; communication; presenting; time management; independent learning and team working.
 These skills will ensure you are prepared support your current school and college studies;